rae/brain/Welcome file.md

 # Welcome to Reid's Brain
 _A possibly morbid blog about that state of Reid's brain._

 So the big news is that I have brain cancer.
 How bad, progress et, ist still unknown.
-This is the plac where I'll be updating  for every
+This is the plac where I'll be updating  for everyone.

 # Files